-In California, all assets and all debts acquired during a valid marriage is presumed to be community property.
+All assets and all debts acquired during a valid marriage are presumed to be community property.
 When you file for divorce, any property you may own that is characterized as can be divided.
-Any property that can be traced to a community property source is also characterized as community property.
+Any property that can be traced to a community source is also characterized as community property.

 Examples of Community Property

 Some examples of community property are as follows: